Working with the Oracle connector

 # Table, view, and stored procedure

-After successfully connecting to your Oracle database and selecting an action/trigger in your recipe, you will often be prompted to select either a table, view, or stored procedure.
-This tells Workato where to pull or send data to.
+You can select either a table, view, or stored procedure after successfully connecting to your Oracle database and selecting an action/trigger in your recipe.
+This tells Workato where to pull or send data.

 # Tables and Views